How To Catch Any Fish

 Wolf Fish Description

 Wolf Fish (Trieda or Trairao in Brazil, Aimara in Venezuela and Suriname) are a mean looking Amazonian fish.
 They have jaws of iron with wicked sharp round teeth and have been known to latch onto people who have ventured into their territory.
 There are two primary species: the smaller malabaricus which grows to around 10lbs and the lacerdae which grows much larger.
-These fish would be world-reknowned gamefish if there were not so ugly.
-They visciously strike topwater and other lures, put up a strong fight, and jump repeatedly.
+These fish would be world-reknowned gamefish if they were not so ugly.
+They viciously strike topwater and other lures, put up a strong fight, and jump repeatedly.
 They present a challenge to hook due to their rock hard mouths and are a challenge to keep hooked due to their spinning jumps.
 They readily strike lures but in general the largest ones are caught on bait.

 Wolf Fish are found behind boulders in swift moving waters and also in calm creeks running into the main river.
 They are supposedly good to eat but I have never tried them.
 The smaller ones make good bait for catfish.
+They are one of the toughest, nastiest fish in freshwater.
+Put one in an aquarium and it will pound on anything else you put in there if they are anywhere near the same size.

 Wolf Fish Tackle